 - Leave the outside lights on in your home to make it look like someone is still inside the house.

-Have Paper Maps: Good paper maps are essential to have, particularly since there is no guarantee you will have access to a digital map on mobile phone equipment through an emergency.
+Have Paper Maps: Good paper maps are essential, particularly since there is no guarantee you will have access to a digital map on mobile phone equipment in an emergency.

 Numerous approaches can be used when preparing your emergency maps:

 - Have maps that cover the most recent information on where you reside.

 - Find maps with complete road information; you should use them to your benefit.
 Any map will work well, but the most reliable ones have much information as possible on whatever you might want to use.

 - Find maps that include at least fifty miles of space from all directions from anywhere you might live.
 If you can get anything more comprehensive, it will benefit you.

 In Case of Emergency: What Should Be On An Emergency Contact List

 The contact list is important.
 This is a list of people you can contact in an emergency.
 You can use this list to let people know where you are now, where you will be going and why you must head out.

 This listing can have the phone numbers, addresses, mobile phone numbers, and even email addresses of all the individuals you will contact.
 If there’s a way for you to get in touch with someone, you should add it to your list.

 Your emergency contacts list should have people who: